AbdulmuhsinB/Clicklad/README.md

 ## In Progress
 - Animation need to be added to the Home Page
 - Product Detail page, needs the color to switch spots with the main image, so u can view things in different colors
 - Make the Home page more responsive
+- animataion needs to be given to the about us page

 ## To Do